manjish1/US-Greencard-EB2-Priority-date/README.md

 ## 📝 Example Use Case

 You want to track how the EB2 India final action dates moved from **January 2022 to December 2023** — simply input those dates and the app will display the results in a clean table by month.

+Input the dates as 01 2022 and 12 2023 in respective input boxes.

 ---